TL; DR

 • Which foot is your horse about to pick up?

+What I have described so far requires flexibility in our thinking and transitioning in our approach.
 As riders and humans, we need to move and stretch our muscles, and one of the best ways I have found to do this is to start with yoga.
-Yoga requires concentration on the moment and encourages breathing.
+Yoga requires concentration in the moment and encourages breathing.
 When I started yoga, I thought it was simple and easy, and I quickly learned that it requires so much more strength and concentration than I had ever imagined.
 In doing yoga, I found peace and enjoyment from breathing, stretching, and noticing how my body and muscles felt.
 I also noticed it helped my riding as I became more flexible and more robust this helped my riding.

-A close up of a woman reaching out on a yoga matt in a yoga pose.
-Learn how an equine sports therapist in Richmond, VA can assist you.
-Search for equine sports therapy in Richmond, VA or search for therapy with horses in Powhatan, VA today.
-I became more aware of my breathing and used my breathing to move more quickly.
+A woman stretches in child's pose on a yoga mat, arms extended forward in deep relaxation.
+How can mindfulness enhance your riding and overall well-being?
+An equine therapist in Powhatan, VA can help you find out.I became more aware of my breathing and used my breathing to move more quickly.
 Yoga can be a helpful tool in our riding and living toolbox.
-You can do yoga poses on a horse to help increase flexibility and connection and yoga practices for beginning or after riding.
+You can do yoga poses on a horse to help increase flexibility and connection, and yoga practices for beginning or after riding.
 Use the links provided to get some ideas on what you can do to add yoga to your riding routine or your routine if you do not ride.

-Other Services Offered with Gray Horse Counseling
+Other Services Gray Horse Counseling Offers in Richmond and Throughout Virginia

 Deep breathe and enjoy your ride!!